siddkhera/TemporaryStopHostingsiddkhera.github.io/_posts/2022-10-03-solving-slitherlink-using-boolean-satisfiability.md

 I believe every novice python programmer needs to know about python's [itertools module](https://www.youtube.com/watch?v=p8FUoSIyIVY&t=282s).
 I will be using itertool's combinations function[^Combinations].
 It gives us ways we can arrage p items in to r length lists or the ways we can choose r elements from list of p items. ([it gives the combinations not permutations](https://www.youtube.com/watch?v=0ZsSRx0o0zE))

 #### At Least N
 Let the number of variables here be len, and N the number of variables we want to be true. $$len-n$$ is the number of variables that are therefore false.
 So if we choose one more than $$len-n$$ variables, at least one has to be true no matter what.
-Therefore if we add all the ways of choosing any $$len-n+1$$ from the variables represented in the CNF form, it will be true if at least N variables are true.
+Therefore if we add all the ways of choosing any $$len-n+1$$ from the variables represented in the CNF form, the expression will be True if at least N variables are True.

 If we have variables $$(\alpha ,\beta ,\gamma ,\delta)$$ and we want at least 1 true.
 We can represend it as